MichaelJCole/evil_kittens/articles/1 Performance Testing Small-Medium sized Web Apps.md

 # Agile Performance Testing for Web Apps

-'We deployed our web app once, finished the beta, everybody signed up, and we never had a problem.'  - No one ever
+'We skipped the beta, deployed our web app once, everybody signed up, and never had a problem.'  - No one ever

 Unit testing gives us confidence to improve software features and add new ones.